 Most classes are taught by the Head Instructor (Kancho), Sensei Reece Cummings, 4th Dan with regular guest instructors such as Australian Chief Instructor Sensei John Carlyle.
 Soke Takayoshi Nagamine, the second generation headmaster, had also been a guest instructor before his passing in 2012, and Sensei Toshimitsu Arakaki continues to visit Canberra every two years or so.

 The best way to see whether you would enjoy practicing karate, and to ask any questions, is to come along to watch or participate in a class.
-We offer two no-strings attached trial classes for prospective students to ensure our programs are right for you.
+We offer a no-strings attached trial period for prospective students to ensure our programs are right for you.